Handling Missing Modalities in Multimodal Survival Prediction for Non-Small Cell Lung Cancer: Results

-To quantitatively assess the prognostic value of each unimodal representation, we evaluated their performance on the time-to-event OS task using established machine-learning methods for time-to-event analysis.
-Specifically, we considered Cox Proportional Hazards (CPH), Random Survival Forests (RSF), and Survival Gradient Boosting (SGB), which represent complementary survival modeling paradigms and are widely used as clinical baselines. /bl Regarding the Tabular modality, the three survival models differ in their treatment of missing values.
-Cox Proportional Hazards (CPH) and Random Survival Forests (RSF) can handle missing entries during model fitting and are therefore applied directly to the available clinical features.
-In contrast, Survival Gradient Boosting (SGB) requires complete inputs; accordingly, missing values were handled via $K$-Nearest Neighbor (KNN) imputation prior to training.
-For imaging-derived modalities (CT and WSI), patients lacking the corresponding modality were excluded from the unimodal analysis of that specific data stream.
-To ensure comparability across experiments, the same five-fold cross-validation splits were preserved across all unimodal evaluations, irrespective of modality availability.
+Each unimodal representation was evaluated on the time-to-event OS task under three ML baselines: \texttt{CPH}~\cite{K2024Survival}, \texttt{RSF}~\cite{Ishwaran2008RSF}, and \textsc{\texttt{SGB}}~\cite{Hothorn2006SGB}.
+Regarding the Tabular modality, the three survival models differ in their treatment of missing values.
+These methods differ in how they handle missing tabular features. \texttt{CPH} and \texttt{RSF} by design handle missing entries during model fitting and are therefore applied directly to the available clinical features.
+In contrast, \textsc{\texttt{SGB}} requires complete inputs and was trained on KNN-imputed data.
+For imaging modalities, patients without a CT scan or WSI were excluded from that unimodal analysis only.
+Cross-validation splits were kept fixed across all experiments; reported performance thus varies in effective sample size across modalities, reflecting each modality's coverage in the cohort (Section~\ref{sec-missing}).